No results found

-Home / Population and society / Articles / America is getting older.
+Home / Population / Articles / America is getting older.
 Which states have the largest elderly populations?

 The number of Americans 65 and older is on the rise due to the combination of an aging baby boom generation and a decreasing death rate for older people, according to an analysis of government data.